duncanamps/xa80/README.md

 * .log file containing errors encountered during the assembly
 * .map file containing the symbol information
 * .com file containing the actual machine code which can be executed on, for example, CP/M machines
-* .obj80 file containing object code (fixed/relocatable segments, import/export info, fixup tables)
+* **NEW** .obj80 file containing object code (fixed/relocatable segments, import/export info, fixup tables)

 #### Key features

 Here are some of the key features of xa80:

-* Open source
+* Open source which can be compiled on a variety of 32 and 64 bit systems
 * Two pass assembler
+* **NEW** Companion linker and librarian utilities to create libraries and large applications
 * Supports mnemonics from different processors (8080, 8085, Z80, Z180) as a baked in standard
 * Ability to add additional opcode maps as external files
 * Opcode compiler so you can add your own secret/hidden instructions and extend to other processor variants in the "family"